Meditating within the view of non reference point.

 "The primordial dot spreads out to fill the whole of space."

 Through this training what arises in our experience is freed from habitual reference point (ego).
 We just flash again and again with no agenda -- then experience develops and expands-- outer objects, the phenomenal world; inner objects; emotions and even thoughts manifest in a groundless and rootless way -- this is the experience of "non reference point."
 The four yogas describe this as the development from one pointedness to nonelaboration to one taste and nonmeditation.
 Experience is "self liberated."
-But the main feeling is "groundless and rootless" which is the ultimate meaning of vipashyana.
+But the main feeling non reference point experience is "groundless and rootless" (what Trungpa Rinpoche referre to as "no-man's land") which is the ultimate meaning of vipashyana.

 All the practices we engage need to be understood from the perspective of non reference point.
 The inner yogas, the practice of tonglen, yidam practice, and guru yoga.
 Failing to understand the view of non reference point is the root cause of theism and spiritual materialism.